abcdabcd987/py-stdio-ipc/README.md

 - `sample_judge.py` shows how can a judge program be written, using this library.
 - `sample_ai.cc` shows how should a player communicate with the judge.
 Note the `end()` function.
 - `sample_ai_tle.cc` and `sample_ai_re.cc` are both used to demonstrate what will happen if a player program misbehave.
+- `sample_ai_stderr.cc` is a program that prints much log into stderr.